ebereanuebunwa/ebereanuebunwa/README.md

 - 👯 I’m looking to collaborate on everything Data Science
 - 🤔 I’m looking for help with breaking down technical concepts in Data Science
 - 💬 Ask me about my learning journey
-- 📫 How to reach me: twitter.com/nick_the_didact
+- 📫 How to reach me: https://twitter.com/nick_the_didact
-- 😄 Pronouns: he/him/his